Just William (book series): Publication and illustrations

 The short stories were first serialised in a magazine called Home (beginning in February 1919), then in one called Happy.
 Following that, collections of stories were printed as books.

 All the William books until William and the Witch published in 1964 were illustrated by Thomas Henry in ink, with water colour illustrations for the front covers.
 After Henry's death in 1962, Henry Ford and Lunt Roberts (who had previously illustrated her Jimmy books) continued in his style.

 List of books

 Books in the series

 Crompton continued to write William books right up until her death in 1969 with the last, William the Lawless, being published posthumously in 1970.

 The publication dates are for the UK.

 Note that although George Newnes continued to issue reprints of the series until the late 1960s, from 1963 Newnes began to abridge their editions, typically omitting between two and four stories.
-Abridged editions became the standard versions of the books through the reprints by other publishers in the 1960s and 1970s, until the Macmillan reprints of the 1980s and 1990s restored the full texts, with the exception of William the Detective, which excluded the story William and the Nasties, deemed antisemitic.
+Abridged editions became the standard versions of the books through the reprints by other publishers in the 1960s and 1970s, until the Macmillan reprints of the 1980s and 1990s restored the full texts, with the exception of William the Detective, which excluded the story William and the Nasties, the theme of the Outlaws imitating Nazism and Antisemitism being thought unsuitable for a modern audience.